Matherunner/hldoc/source/player.rst

 Key state
 ---------

-Generally speaking, pressing a movement key translates to accelerating the player towards a particular direction, and pressing the viewangles keys translate to yawing and pitching the player viewangles.
-Unfortunately, how much the player accelerates and how much the viewangles change depends on whether the key in question started being pressed or if the key has been pressed for more than one frame.
+Generally speaking, pressing a movement key translates to accelerating the player towards a particular direction, and pressing the viewangles keys translates to yawing and pitching the player viewangles.
+Unfortunately, how much the player accelerates and how much the viewangles change depend on whether the key in question started being pressed or if the key has been pressed for more than one frame.
 We may capture this "multiplier" succinctly by means of the *key state* function.

 .. prf:definition:: Key state
    :label: key state